cbeauhilton/Halve/_posts/2018-11-01- Artificial-Intelligence-Definitions-and-Indefinitions.md

     Kelly's quote calls to mind George R.R.
 Martin's [humerously sobering line](http://www.georgerrmartin.com/about-george/on-writing-essays/on-fantasy-by-george-r-r-martin/),
     >Fantasy flies on the wings of Icarus, reality on Southwest airlines.

     If we flip this quote on its head a bit, we can see that real-life flight is a comprehensible thing, intellectually accessible to any person willing to put in time to learn a little physics and engineering, to the point that it becomes banal.
 Even for those who know nothing of the math and science, most are unmovably bored during their typical commuter flight, some fast asleep even before the roar of the tarmac gives way to the smooth and steady stream at 30,000 feet.

     AI is now, in the minds of many, more akin to Icarus than the 5:15 to Atlanta.

-    In this series we hope to gain the middle ground: help the reader maintain a sense of possibility and perspective, but also understand the mundane ins-and-outs of day-to-day AI.
+    In this series we hope to gain the middle ground: help the reader gain and maintain a sense of possibility and perspective, but also understand the mundane ins-and-outs of day-to-day AI.

 # Machine Learning